-How do you find the music college you can call home?
-How to choose a music school, college music department, or university music program, can be a daunting task for the uninitiated.
+How do you choose a music school you can call home?
+How you choose a music school, college music department, or university music program, can be a daunting task for the uninitiated.
 Even for professionals in the music education field, it’s not always a slam-dunk advising a student as to which school would best serve his/her educational and career goals.

 Orchestrating the Right Fit